Condensed matter lessons about the origin of time: Some final comments

 \section{Some final comments}

-Is the spacetime of our universe really composed of a condensed-matter system?
-It might be completely wrong to think of spacetime as composed of material atoms localised in a Newtonian inertial frame with an absolute time.
-Even so, it could still be very instructive to consider the possibility that, whatever the constitution of the fundamental degrees of freedom of the quantum vacuum, they are nearly completely frozen out at the extremely low temperatures that reign in most of the present universe.
-The physics at such ultracold temperatures might then well be governed by collective excitations and their emergent symmetries in a way very similar to the physics of real laboratory condensed-matter systems.
+Is the spacetime of our universe really composed of a condensed matter system?
+It might be completely wrong to think of spacetime as composed of material atoms, more or less localised in their own Newtonian (or other) inertial frame, even if there is currently no experiment that excludes such a possibility, since this ``absolute'' high-energy inertial frame would be totally unreachable at the low energies at which we have probed the laws of nature up to now.
+But it might nevertheless be very instructive to consider the possibility that, whatever the constitution of the fundamental degrees of freedom of the quantum vacuum composing the universe, these degrees of freedom are nearly completely frozen out at the extremely low temperatures (compared to their characteristic scale) that are present in most of the actual universe.
+The physics at such extremely low temperatures might then well be governed by collective excitations and their emergent symmetries in a way very similar to what occurs in real laboratory condensed matter systems.